mchevalier2/sensors-and-more/README.md

 - The sensors could age and produce more and more failures over time.
 A useful application would be to trigger an automatic warning email once the number of failures passes a fixed threshold, indicating that it needs replacement.
 - The data could exhibit some trends, with phases of expansion for some stores.
 - If some doors (i.e. sensors) are barely used by customers, the store owner could decide to block it and to reorganise the store accordingly to add more products and/or better crowd flow.
 - The API could go live online to enable the steramlit app to directly query data the latest data.
+This could be done using, for instance, [render](https://dashboard.render.com).
 - And many more ...

 While potentially very fun to implement, **the next steps for me will rather be to use these tools to address the specific needs of _real_ clients**.
 If you are interested in my skills, contact me at pro@manuelchevalier.com